 Learn about Northern Health's role in the subdivision process, and our Guidelines

-Applicants can refer to the Subdivision Checklist to verify all the information required in an application for subdivision referral.
+Applicants can refer to the Subdivision Checklist (PDF) to verify all the information required in an application for subdivision referral.

 Health Protection plays an important role in land development providing input on water and wastewater infrastructure.
 However, we are also willing to offer recommendations from the broader” Healthy Built Environment” perspective to promote healthy community planning.

 Find out how to search for a sewerage system filing on a property